forrest79/phpgsql-nette/readme.md

             dbname: postgres
 ```

+> IMPORTANT!
+You can't name connection as `config`.

 First `connection` is autowired as `Forrest79\PhPgSql\Fluent\Connection`.
 If you want to autowired other connection or none connection, you must explicitly set `autowired: false`.

 You can also get connection by: